Back to Blog

 LocationKiiu, Kuusalu Parish — 35 km east of Tallinn

-DifficultyIntermediate — technical wooded sections with open finishes
+DifficultyIntermediate to advanced — technical wooded sections with strategic OB

 Best seasonApril–October, playable year-round